· 9 min read ·

 This one has been the most frustrating ongoing issue.

-Because the sensor wiring was spliced during the winch install, the connections aren’t as robust as factory.
-During heavy off-road use — sudden drops, hard landings, rough washboard — the spliced sensor connections lose contact intermittently.
+Because the sensor wiring was spliced during the winch install, the connections aren’t as solid as factory.
+During heavy off-road use (sudden drops, hard landings, rough washboard) the spliced sensor connections lose contact intermittently.
 When that happens, the truck throws error codes that take over the entire infotainment display.

 We’re talking full-screen error messages that override your navigation, your music, everything.
-When you’re running a trail and relying on GPS, having your screen hijacked by a sensor error is more than annoying — it’s a safety issue.
-The errors are intermittent, which makes them even worse.
+When you’re running a trail and relying on GPS, having your screen hijacked by a sensor error is more than annoying.
+It’s a safety issue.
+Errors are intermittent, which makes them even worse.
 Sometimes they clear on their own.
 Sometimes they don’t.
 Sometimes they come back five minutes later.

 CBI Steps Up

 Here’s where the story turns.
 I reached out to my contacts at CBI directly, and they didn’t dodge it.
-They acknowledged the splicing issue and told me about a new product they’d been developing — a plug-and-play sensor harness that eliminates the need for any wire splicing.
-It connects directly to the factory harness with OEM-style connectors.
+They acknowledged the splicing issue and told me about a new product they’d been developing: a plug-and-play sensor adapter that eliminates the need for any wire splicing.
+It connects directly to the factory wiring with OEM-style connectors.

-The install does require a new factory harness from Toyota (about $150), since the original was spliced.
-Once I get the factory harness, the new CBI connector mates directly — no cutting, no soldering, no hoping the splice holds through the next rock garden.
+Install does require a new factory wiring kit from Toyota (about $150), since the original was spliced.
+Once that’s in, the new CBI connector mates directly.
+No cutting, no soldering, no hoping the splice holds through the next rock garden.

 This is the kind of thing that turns a frustrated customer into a long-term partner.
 CBI didn’t pretend the problem didn’t exist.
 They engineered a solution and shipped it to me before I had to ask twice.
 That matters more than any spec sheet.